Manu343726/Manu343726.github.io/_posts/2016-03-13-the-road-for-reflection-tagging-types.markdown

    game engine but only do *the game*.
 That is, game programming has become a game itself.
 Regardless you think this is good or not (I think is not, game programming is not such a challenging/interesting task that was the old days.
-   But others may think that now everybody could write his own game, which is good.), the point is that most game programming courses focus on tools instead of game enignes/design, and people exit the course (the master in this case) without knowing how these tools work.
+   But others may argue that now everybody could write his own game, which is good.), the point is that most game programming courses focus on tools instead of game enignes/design, and people leave the course (the master in this case) without knowing how these tools work.
 This is true even in courses focused on engine programming, since most people don't have the required programming skills to deep into the techniques involved in the implementation